 Generally, yes.
 The responsibility for learning is primarily on the student.
 The student should plan on spending two hours of study for every hour of class.
 PSEO students are taking classes with students who are older and who have completed high school.

 What is Expected of the PSEO Student at Bemidji State University?

 Bemidji State University is committed to the success of PSEO students.
 In order for this educational experience to be meaningful and productive, BSU expects that the student will:

 - Maintain a 2.0 or above grade point average each term to remain eligible for the program.
 Keep in contact with the high school counselor as well as the PSEO Coordinator at BSU.
 Contact the BSU PSEO Coordinator if any problems should arise regarding academic progress.

 - Not take more than the approved number of credits per term.
 If you are unsure of the number allowed, ask your high school counselor or the PSEO Coordinator.

 - Only register for on-campus courses numbered in the 1000 and 2000 levels, with the exception of Math.
 PSEO students may only enroll in Math 1100 or higher.

 - PSEO students cannot take developmental courses (numbered below 1000).

 - PSEO students cannot enroll in more than 16 credits per term.

-- Your PSEO books need to be returned to the BSU PSEO Coordinator in the Admissions office.
-Students may be charged a used book price if their PSEO books are not returned to the BSU Bookstore at the end of the term.
+- Your PSEO books need to be returned to the BSU Bookstore at the end of the Semester.
+Students may not be allowed to register for the next term and can be charged a used book price if their PSEO books are not returned to the BSU Bookstore.